UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-allergy-intolerance.md

         "path" : "AllergyIntolerance.patient",
         "short" : "Subject (patient)",
-        "definition" : "Reference to the patient who is the subject of this allergy/intolerance record.", "comment" : "Reference constrained to the RS Patient profile (`RSPatient`).", "type" : [
+        "definition" : "Reference to the patient who is the subject of this allergy/intolerance record.", "comment" : "Reference constrained to the Road Safety Patient profile (`RSPatient`).", "type" : [
           {
             "code" : "Reference",